 A longtime client of Jackson Physician Search had exactly this foresight when faced with replacing a retiring ENT.
 Fortunately, the physician had been transparent about his future plans, giving several years for the organization to conduct an ENT physician search.
 With time – and Jackson Physician Search – on their side, success was inevitable.

 Planning Ahead for a Physician Retirement

-It was late 2019 when Mark Mendoza, Senior Search Consultant at Jackson Physician Search, first opened an ENT search for a small health system in central Minnesota.
-The longtime client had learned of an upcoming retirement, and heeding Mark’s advice, started the search early.
-Since 2015, Jackson Physician Search had placed eight physicians with the organization, so the in-house recruiter knew they were in good hands with Mark.
+It was late 2019 when a Senior Search Consultant at Jackson Physician Search first opened an ENT search for a small health system in central Minnesota.
+The longtime client had learned of an upcoming retirement, and heeding our recruiter’s advice, started the search early.
+Since 2015, Jackson Physician Search had placed eight physicians with the organization, so the in-house recruiter knew they were in good hands.

-Having recruited in the region for a long time, Mark knew the candidate pool of specialists willing to work in the upper Midwest is typically small, so he was grateful for the long lead time.
-The new hire could start as late as 2022 and the organization was open to a physician coming out of residency.
+Having recruited in the region for a long time, our Senior Search Consultant knew the candidate pool of specialists willing to work in the upper Midwest is typically small, so he was grateful for the long lead time.
+The new hire could start as late as 2022, and the organization was open to a physician coming out of residency.

 Marketing the Physician Job to the Right Audience

 The recruiter knew the prospect of taking over for an established physician would be attractive to residents, but he also knew persuading a young physician to start his or her life in a small town could be challenging.
 He crafted the job posting to showcase the most attractive aspects of the position and posted it on an extensive network of job sites.
 However, he was not one to wait for candidates to come to him, so he also invested time on Doximity, the largest online network for physicians, and leveraged his seat to identify residents with ties to the area.